Dravidian peoples

-The third century BCE onwards saw the development of many great empires in South India like Pandya, Chola, Pallava, Satavahana, Chalukya, Kakatiya and Rashtrakuta.
+The third century BCE onwards saw the development of many great empires in South India like Pandya, Chola, Chera, Pallava, Satavahana, Chalukya, Kakatiya and Rashtrakuta.
 Medieval South Indian guilds and trading organisations like the "Ayyavole of Karnataka and Manigramam" played an important role in the Southeast Asia trade, and the cultural Indianisation of the region.

 Dravidian visual art is dominated by stylised temple architecture in major centres, and the production of images on stone and bronze sculptures.
 The sculpture dating from the Chola period has become notable as a symbol of Hinduism.
 The Sri Ranganathaswamy Temple located in Indian state of Tamil Nadu is often considered as the largest functioning Hindu temple in the world.
 The temple is built in Dravidian style and occupies an area of 156 acres (631,000 m2).

 Etymology

 The origin of the Sanskrit word drāviḍa is Tamil.
 In Prakrit, words such as "Damela", "Dameda", "Dhamila" and "Damila", which later evolved from "Tamila", could have been used to denote an ethnic identity.
-In the Sanskrit tradition the word drāviḍa was also used to denote the geographical region of South India.
-Epigraphic evidence of an ethnic group termed as such is found in ancient India where a number of inscriptions have come to light datable from the 6th to the 5th century BCE mentioning Damela or Dameda persons.
+In the Sanskrit tradition, the word drāviḍa was also used to denote the geographical region of South India.
+Epigraphic evidence of an ethnic group termed as such is found in ancient India and Sri Lanka where a number of inscriptions have come to light datable from the 2nd century BCE mentioning Damela or Dameda persons.
 The Hathigumpha inscription of the Kalinga ruler Kharavela refers to a T(ra)mira samghata (Confederacy of Tamil rulers) dated to 150 BCE.
 It also mentions that the league of Tamil kingdoms had been in existence for 113 years by that time.
 In Amaravati in present-day Andhra Pradesh there is an inscription referring to a Dhamila-vaniya (Tamil trader) datable to the 3rd century CE.
 Another inscription of about the same time in Nagarjunakonda seems to refer to a Damila.
-A third inscription in Kanheri Caves refers to a Dhamila-gharini (Tamil house-holder).
+A third inscription in Kanheri Caves refers to a Dhamila-gharini (Tamil householder).
 In the Buddhist Jataka story known as Akiti Jataka there is a mention to Damila-rattha (Tamil dynasty).

 While the English word Dravidian was first employed by Robert Caldwell in his book of comparative Dravidian grammar based on the usage of the Sanskrit word drāviḍa in the work Tantravārttika by Kumārila Bhaṭṭa, the word drāviḍa in Sanskrit has been historically used to denote geographical regions of southern India as whole.
 Some theories concern the direction of derivation between tamiḻ and drāviḍa; such linguists as Zvelebil assert that the direction is from tamiḻ to drāviḍa.

 Ethnic groups

-The largest Dravidian ethnic groups are the Telugus from Andhra Pradesh and Telangana, the Tamils from Tamil Nadu, Sri Lanka, Malaysia and Singapore, the Kannadigas from Karnataka, the Malayalis from Kerala, and the Tulu people from Karnataka.
+The largest Dravidian ethnic groups are the Telugus from Andhra Pradesh and Telangana, the Tamilians from Tamil Nadu and Sri Lanka, the Kannadigas from Karnataka, and the Malayalis from Kerala.